meteor/validated-method/README.md

 # mdg:method

-A simple wrapper package for `Meteor.methods` with many benefits:
+A simple wrapper package for `Meteor.methods` with many benefits.
+The need for such a package came when the Meteor Guide was being written and we realized there was a lot of best-practices boilerplate around methods that could be easily abstracted away.
+Here are some of the advantages of declaring methods using this package:

 1. Have an object that represents your method.
 Refer to it through JavaScript scope rather than by a magic string name